gw2-addon-loader/GW2-Addon-Manager/README.md

 #### Issues
 If something doesn't work, please open an issue describing the problem and include the error message (if applicable) as well as what add-ons you have installed.

-#### Variants
-- **Application**: This is the release variant and what I'm focusing on (currently a pre-release, see the "releases" section of the repository for more details).
-It's a work in progress.
-- Powershell Scripts (requires Powershell 3.0, does not require .NET)
-  - Configurable: The scripts in this folder can be run individually or all at once, and each relies on the `dll_config.ini` file to get various settings used within the scripts.
-Using `update_all.bat` to perform all updates at once is recommended, though it requires Arc, GW2Radial, and d912pxy to all be installed.
-  - Standalone: You should be able to download and run a single powershell script from this folder and have it work properly (assuming your script execution policy is set to allow them to run).
-To set naming preferences, game path, etc, you need to edit each individual script itself.
-These are meant more for testing or for those who don't care about an interface, or those who want to play with and edit the scripts without messing with a configuration file.

 ### Uses
 - <a href="https://www.newtonsoft.com/json">JSON.Net</a> (bundled with executable)